JWCook/save-scummer/README.md

 # Features
 * Just provide a save directory (or glob pattern) to configure a new game
-* Easily make backups, and restore them by most recent (default), time expressions (like '1:30' for 'around an hour and a half ago'), or choose from a list
+* Easily make backups, and restore them by most recent (default), time expressions (to indicate how far back in time you want to go), or choose from a list
 * Tab autocompletion

 # Installation